You’re probably trying to change something right now.

 I’m also passionate because if the church (and other organizations) are going to reach their potential, change isn’t optional, it’s necessary.

-Everybody’s in favor of their own ideas, but most organizational change is driven by the ideas fostered by a leader or a leadership team.
+Everybody’s in favor of their ideas, but most organizational change is driven by the ideas fostered by a leader or a leadership team.
 That’s simply the way leadership operates.

-So you just need to realize that most people will come on board.
-You just need to give them time until a leader’s idea spreads widely enough to be owned.
+You just need to realize that most people will come on board.
+You just need to give them time until the idea spreads widely enough to be owned.

 Great ideas eventually resonate, even if they’re initially met with resistance.

 How do you know you have a good idea?
 Like a fine wine, good ideas get better with time.
 Bad ideas get worse.